Zhoues/minerl-apptainer/README.md

 1. Install PyTorch 2.0: `conda install pytorch torchvision torchaudio pytorch-cuda=11.7 -c pytorch -c nvidia`
 2. Install MineRL: `pip install git+https://github.com/Zhoues/minerl`
     - See [MineRL Installation](https://minerl.readthedocs.io/en/latest/tutorials/index.html) for more details on how to setup MineRL
     - Note: We choose not to use the official MineRL repository.
-This decision is made because our repository adds the feature of `chat` action on top of MineRL, which allows setting agent initialization conditions through commands, making it more convenient for us to test the Agent.
+This decision is made because our repository adds the feature of `chat` action on top of MineRL, which allows setting agent initialization conditions through commands, making it more convenient for us to test the Agent. **Suppose you encounter any errors related to `gradlew` and `gradle` while installing MineRL.
+In that case, it is likely due to insufficient memory on your machine or the Internet speed is not fast enough, preventing the compilation of the MineRL environment from completing.
+You can refer to this [issue](https://github.com/Zhoues/MineDreamer/issues/2#issuecomment-2082253619) to get the compiled MineRL .whl**.
 3. Install MineDojo and MineCLIP:
     ```bash
     pip install git+https://github.com/openai/gym.git@9180d12e1b66e7e2a1a622614f787a6ec147ac40